astronomer/docs/astro/deploy-dags.md

 To determine if turning off DAG-only deploy functionality is the right choice for your organization, contact [Astronomer support](https://cloud.astronomer.io/support).

-Before you disable DAG-only deploys on a Deployment, ensure the following:
+Before you enable or disable DAG-only deploys on a Deployment, ensure the following:

 - You have access to the latest version of your Deployment's Astro project.
 - You can update your Deployment using the Astro CLI.